phamthanhsang-cs/SOC-in-my-Pocket/README.md

 4. **Post-Incident Activity** – Learning from the incident to improve future responses.
 This involves documenting the incident, conducting a post-mortem analysis, and updating policies and procedures.

 See more details on **[NIST Framework Incident Response](https://github.com/phamthanhsang-cs/SOC-in-my-Pocket/blob/main/external-documents/NIST-Framework-for-IR.pdf)**.
-Following this structured approach allows me to respond to incidents efficiently and continuously improve my SOCIMP project’s security posture.

-*NOTE: You could follow SANS Framework instead or maybe both dependancy*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>